How to Stay Safe When You’re On Vacation (Especially If You’re Traveling Solo)

 2. Watch your alcohol

 Know your limits and stay in control.
-Skip the shots and always err on the side of caution.
+In addition, skip the shots and always err on the side of caution.

 3. Keep it public